gctools-outilsgc/aurora-website/src/docs/en/data/data-overview.md

 ## Colours and Textures

 Graphs and visualizations should always aim to use as little colour as possible.
 If multiple colours are required, they should be a complimentary palette that are both distinguishable when placed in close proximity.
-Colour choice should avoid bias \(i.e. red or green\) unless specifically related to the data \(i.e. a decrease or increase\).
+Colour choice should avoid bias \(e.g. red and green\) unless specifically related to the data.
 Any colour is acceptable for a visualization so long as it meets contrast requirements.

 For increased accessibility, it is also recommended to use textures in addition to colour differences, so that variables are easier to distinguish.